kheina/hourly-photo-telegram-bot/README.md

 You may also run the http call https://api.telegram.org/bot [bot token] /getUpdates in your browser to determine what your bot id and channel id are.

+I'd also recommend looking through https://core.telegram.org/bots/api this resource for more information on telegram bots and how they work.

 Once you start the bot, admins should get a message on telegram from the bot with some information including the current delay and number of photos in the queue.